ItsJustShepherd/Loki/README.md

 Fernet Encryption is used at present and is a Python standard for encryption/authentication that guarantees a message (for example: "Hello, this is an encryption") is encrypted securely enough that it cannot be manipulated or read without the key.
 Fernet is an implementation of symmetric (also known as “secret key”) authenticated cryptography.

-At present Loki currently affects the following;
+At present Loki currently affects all formats, but you can modify Loki to ignore certain extentions by editing the code directly.
-- .png
-- .jpg
-- .jpeg
-- .gif
-- .tiff
-- .bmp
-- .svg
-- .heif
-- .raw
-- .mp4
-- .wav
-- .doc
-- .docx
-- .odt
-- .rtf
-- .tex
-- .txt
-- .pdf
-- .zip
-- .rar

 ## Unlicense: 📃
 [Unlicense.org](https://unlicense.org/) - TL;DR; "Anyone is free to copy, modify, publish, use, compile, sell, or